 Elsa the Lion, Rarfee the Giraffe and Lydia the Zebra have travelled around the world.
 One of them was lost in Cambodia but my gorgeous then sen year old said that perhaps someone else will love her as much as I did (sigh!).
 A companion can make or break a trip and these days with mobile phone cameras – kids love to take photos of their toys travelling through airports, planes, shopping centres, temples, castles and so on.

 In-flight entertainment these days is excellent, depending on the airline.
 You will need to be prudent about what they watch as there is everything from G, PG to R rated movies plus everything in-between.
 For those little babies – we all know that the simplest things keep them happy – a movie on a screen, a play toy, a piece of scrunchie wrapping paper.
 Take what you know will keep your child amused and engaged.

 If you have a tablet, phone or other device that might keep kids engaged (loaded with movies or games) ensure it’s charged before you get on the plane.
 Some airlines have the facility to charge them during the flight.
 It’s minimal charge but enough to keep the device going.
 Always travel with adapters and chargers in your carry on so during stop overs you can charge up the devices.

 I occasionally brought snacks but find they aren’t necessary.
 Flight attendants are more than happy to provide you with food and snacks for your child.
-Unless you’re little one has special dietary requirements – give it a miss.
+Unless your little one has special dietary requirements – give it a miss.
 Just another item in your hand luggage.